SEB-Core/mongoose-recipes/README.md

 }
 ```

-Following what we learned in the Session Auth lesson, we'll follow these steps:
+Following what you learned in the Session Auth lesson, you'll follow these steps:
 1. Check if a user exists with the provided email
 2. Compare the user's password with `bcrypt`
 3. Create the session object
 4. Send the user a response

-First, we'll check the database for the user:
+First, you'll check the database for the user:

 ```js
 const user = await User.findOne({ email: req.body.email })